Alderney camps: Post-war

-After World War II, a court-martial case was prepared against former SS Hauptsturmführer Max List, citing atrocities on Alderney.
-However, he did not stand trial, and is believed to have lived near Hamburg until his death in the 1980s.
+After World War II, a court-martial case was prepared against former SS Hauptsturmführer Maximilian List, citing atrocities on Alderney.
+However, since the majority of those killed on Alderney were Soviets, the British government deferred to the Soviet Union in the matter of trials over the camps; in exchange, the Soviets handed over to the British the suspects in the Stalag Luft III murders.
+No war crimes trials were conducted over the Alderney killings, and List is believed to have lived near Hamburg until his death in the 1980s.

 In 1949, an East German court convicted an SS man named Peter Bikar of crimes against humanity for the non-fatal abuse of prisoners in the Alderney camps.
 He was sentenced to five years in prison for beating multiple prisoners with the butt of his rifle.

+Also in 1949, two former SS officials from the Norderney concentration camp on Alderney, SS Obersturmführer Adam Adler and Lagerführer Heinrich Evers, were prosecuted in France for crimes committed during their administration of the camp.
+Adler was sentenced to ten years, while Evers received a seven-year sentence.
+During the trial, former French inmates, including pianist Léon Kartun, Doctor Ivan Dreyfus, and lawyer Maurice Azoulay, testified about the harsh punishments and physical abuse they endured at the camp.
+The Association des Anciens Déportés d’Aurigny, a French organization of former Alderney inmates, publicly criticized these sentences as overly lenient, given the severity of the crimes committed.
+A 1945 British military report by investigator Captain Pantcheff documented that at least eight French nationals died in the Alderney camps, reflecting the brutal conditions endured by inmates.

 The four German camps in Alderney have not been preserved or commemorated, aside from a small plaque at the former SS camp Lager Sylt.
 One camp is now a tourist camping site, while the gates to another form the entrance to the island's rubbish tip.
 The other two have been left to fall into ruin and become overgrown by brambles.